awsdocs/aws-iot-docs/developerguide/using-device-shadows.md

 }
 ```

 The SELECT statement determines which fields from the message will be republished to the specified topic\.
 A "\+" wild card is used to match all shadow names\.
 The rule specifies that all matching messages should be republished to the specified topic\.
 In this case, the `"topic()"` function is used to specify the topic on which to republish\. `topic(3)` evaluates to the thing name in the original topic\.
-For more information about creating rules, see [Rules for AWS IoT ](iot-rules.md)\.
+For more information about creating rules, see [Rules](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html)\.